DISCERNING READERS

 The Beginning of the Retirement Plan: 1945

 In September, The Board of Directors authorized the establishment of a retirement plan which was approved by the Internal Revenue Service (IRS).
 Employees reaching age 65 with 10 or more years of continuous service received a retirement income from the corporation to enhance their social security payments.
-Under this plan, starting with an employee's retirement at age 65, the company added to each employees’ Social Security benefit whatever was necessary to provide a monthly retirement income of from $60 to $130 per month.
+Under this plan, starting with an employee's retirement at age 65, the company added to each employees’ Social Security benefit whatever was necessary to provide a monthly retirement income from a minimum of $60 per month to a maximum of $130 per month.

-This retirement plan did not consider an individual's corporate earnings but was based solely on length of continuous service.
-All IBM employees received the same retirement income regardless of position or earnings.
-Tom Watson Sr. told the approximately 20,000 IBMers listening on a telephone hookup that, "We think this system is the fairest possible.
+This retirement plan was based solely on length of continuous service.
+All IBM employees received the same retirement income based on years of service regardless of earnings or position within the corporation.
+Tom Watson Sr. told the approximately 20,000 IBMers listening on a telephone hookup that, "We think this system [of distributing retirement funds] is the fairest possible.
 It may be presumed that those with larger earnings during their period of service will have been better able to prepare for their own retirement."
-[See Footnote #1: Watson Sr.'s logic behind this decision].
+[See Footnote #2].

 Bar chart showing the percentage that the

-The Watson Fund was subsidized with amounts equivalent to the compensation which Watson Sr. would have received for 1942 and all subsequent years had he not voluntarily requested that World War II profits be excluded from the earnings on which his percentage compensation was computed and . . . that the rate of his percentage compensation be reduced.
+The Watson Fund was subsidized with amounts equivalent to the compensation which Watson Sr. would have received for 1942 and all previous years back to1939 had he not voluntarily requested that World War II profits be excluded from the earnings on which his percentage compensation was computed . . . and the reduction in that commissionable compensation he had voluntarily offered.

 The table below reflects these changes and their positive effect on the Watson Fund.